ygemici/osz/loader/README.md

 Please note that the reference implementations do not support the full protocol at level 2, they only handle static mappings which makes them level 1 loaders.
-I provide pre-compiled images ready for use.

 BOOTBOOT Protocol
 =================